California housing shortage: Environmental laws

 Carol Galante, a professor of Affordable Housing and Urban Policy at the Terner Center for Housing Innovation at UC Berkeley, who served in the Obama Administration as the Assistant Secretary at the U.S. Department of Housing and Urban Development (HUD), stated that "It (CEQA) has been abused in this state for 30 years by people who use it when it has nothing to do with an environmental reason, ...
-NIMBY-ism is connected to the fact that for everyone who owns their little piece of the dream, there&apos;s no reason to want development next door to them, CEQA gives them a tool to effectuate their interest ...
+NIMBY-ism is connected to the fact that for everyone who owns their little piece of the dream, there's no reason to want development next door to them, CEQA gives them a tool to effectuate their interest ...
 We need to fundamentally rethink how the CEQA process works in this state."

 In an interview with UCLA's Blueprint magazine, Governor Jerry Brown commented on the use of CEQA for other than environmental reasons: "But it's easier to build in Texas.
 It is.
 And maybe we could change that.
 But you know what?
 The trouble is the political climate, that's just kind of where we are.
 Very hard to — you can't change CEQA [the California Environmental Quality Act].
 BP: Why not?
-JB: The unions won't let you because they use it as a hammer to get project labor agreements."
+JB: The unions won't let you because they use it as a hammer to get project labor agreements.
+The environmentalists like it because it's the people’s document that you have to disclose all the impacts.
+And, of course, the developers have a problem because "impact," boy, that’s a big word.
+Everything’s an impact.
+I pound on the table, that’s an impact [POUNDING ON THE TABLE].
+You know what I mean?"

+Jerry Brown also famously called CEQA reform "the Lord's work".

 A CEQA study (commissioned by the Rose Foundation, an environmental advocacy group) done by BAE Urban Economics, estimated that 0.7% of all CEQA projects with review documents had been subject to litigation, for the years 2013–2015.
 In San Francisco, the attorney general's office, during an 18-month audit of CEQA in 2012, found that 0.3% of (non-exempt) CEQA projects were subject to lawsuits.